MCL Tear Portage Des Sioux, MO

 Diagnosing an MCL Tear in Portage Des Sioux, MO

 Diagnosing an MCL tear typically involves a physical examination and may include imaging tests such as an MRI or X-ray to determine the injury’s extent.
-At Axes Physical Therapy, we have free injury evaluations in Portage Des Sioux, MO.
-With Direct Access Physical Therapy, you can be assessed and start recovery without a referral from a doctor.
+At Axes Physical Therapy, we offer free injury screenings in Portage Des Sioux, MO.
+With Direct Access Physical Therapy, you can get evaluated and start your recovery without the need for a physician’s referral.

 Treatment Options in Portage Des Sioux, MO for MCL Tears